cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The representation of the neutral element G.I MUST BE the same for both, the curve and its twist.

-- The implementation of G.scalar_mult_vfy(y,c) MUST map all c low-orer points on the curve and all c' low-order points on the twist  on the representation of the identity element G.I.
+- The implementation of G.scalar\_mult\_vfy(y,X) MUST map all c low-order points on the curve and all c' low-order points on the twist  on the representation of the identity element G.I.

-All of the above properties MUST hold for any further single-coordinate Montgomery curve implemented according the specifications given in the section handling X25519 and X448 {{CPaceMontgomery}}.
+Alternative Montgomery curves outside of the set recommended here, can use the specifications given in {{CPaceMontgomery}} given, that the above properties hold.

+## Verification of invalid point detection

+Correct implementation of point verification SHALL BE verified for any actual CPace implementation.
+As such, it SHOULD BE checked that the abort cases in the protocol specification are indeed triggered whenever an inbound message (MSGa or MSGb) includes a point (Ya or Yb) that makes G.scalar\_mult\_vfy(y,Ya) output the error-result G.I.

+The verification SHALL be carried out by including any of the invalid points in both MSGa _and_ MSGb, in order to make sure that _both_ parties have the verification checks properly implemented.

+For any of the recommended cipher suites, the appendix gives a set of the invalid point representations that MUST trigger the abort case.

+### Verification for Short-Weierstrass

+For implementations offering Short-Weierstrass cipher suites, the verification checks MUST verify that the abort cases are triggered if
+MSGa or MSGb include either of, the point at infinity and an invalid point not on the curve.

+### Verification of invalid point detection for X448 and X25519
 The Curve25519-based cipher suite employs the twist security feature of the curve for point validation.
-As such, it is MANDATORY to check that any actual X448 and X25519 function implementation maps all low-order points on both the curve and the twist on the neutral element.
+As such, it is MANDATORY to check that any actual X448 and X25519 function implementation maps all low-order points on both the curve and the twist on the neutral element and correctly clears bit #255 of field elements.
-Corresponding test vectors are provided in the appendix.
+Corresponding test vectors which produce the all-zero outputs are provided in the appendix.
+All inputs that produce an all-zero output of G.scalar\_mult\_vfy(s,Y) MUST trigger the abort case.

-## Security considerations for CPace on idealized group abstractions

-The procedures from the section dealing with the case of idealized group abstractions rely on the property that both, field order q and group order p MUST BE close to a power of two.
-For a detailed discussion see {{CPacePaper}}, Appendix E.

-Elements received from a peer MUST be checked by a proper implementation of the scalar_mult_vfy methods.
-Failure to properly validate group elements can lead to trivial attacks.
+### Verification for Decaf448 and Ristretto255

+Similarly for CPace on Decaf448 and Ristretto255 the verification checks of the protocol implementation MUST verify that the abort cases are triggered if
+MSGa or MSGb include either of, invalid encodings or encodings of the neutral element.
+The appendix gives corresponding test vectors.

 ## Nonce values